Division 35 Fellows

 There are two ways to fellow status in the division:

-First, members of the Division 35 who are APA members, but are not fellows of APA, may apply for fellow status in Division 35.
-They are known as "New Fellow" applicants and must meet both APA criteria and Division 35 criteria for fellow status.
+First, members of Div.
+35 who are APA members, but are not fellows of APA, may apply for fellow status in Div.
+35. They are known as "new fellow" applicants and must meet both APA criteria and Div.
+35 criteria for fellow status.

 APA Fellow Criteria